-James Cooksey Earp (1841-1926) – The lesser known older brother of Old West lawman Virgil Earp and lawman/gambler Wyatt Earp, James was a saloon-keeper and was not present at the Gunfight at the O.K.
+James Cooksey Earp was the lesser-known older brother of Old West lawman Virgil Earp and lawman/gambler ,Wyatt Earp.
+James was a saloon keeper and was not present at the Gunfight at the O.K.
 Corral on October 26, 1881.

-In 1883-84, James was mining in Shoshone County, Idaho before settling permanently in California in 1890.
-James Earp died of natural causes on January 25, 1926 and is buried in Mountain View Cemetery, in San Bernardino, California.
+In 1883-84, James was mining in Shoshone County, Idaho, before settling permanently in California in 1890.
+James Earp died of natural causes on January 25, 1926, and is buried in Mountain View Cemetery, in San Bernardino, California.